pism/pism-peninsula/README.md

 ## Pre-processing data and running PISM

-The script `preprocess.py` created NetCDF files needed to run PISM.
+The script `preprocess.py` creates NetCDF files needed to run PISM.

 See the directory `pism` for the run script and a discussion of modeling choices.